-Making content accessible
+Making digital content accessible

 The following content will guide through some basics in document accessibility:

-To consider before you upload content
+Consider before you upload

 Before uploading any electronic document, consider:

 - Does it really need to be a PDF?
 PDFs are inherently the least accessible type of document

 - Can the content be added onto a regular webpage?
 A Canvas page?

 - Can the content be uploaded as an Office document?

 - Is the PDF from a Library Database?
 Provide the article Permalink along with the PDF so students have more format options